mattiavolpe/GitHub/README.md

-# A first, fast try of GitHub profile page emulation #
+# A first, fast try of GitHub user profile page emulation #